scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 -------

 Figure :ref:`productpca` illustrates PCA of 20 random products projected into 2 dimensions.
-The results show clearly the presence of the cluster of products including the Pasta sauce and Pasta group articles.
+These results show clearly the presence of the cluster of products, including the Pasta sauce and Pasta group articles.
 This embedding plot was generated with 20 random products.
-Some trends can be observed here, but there are also some exceptions as it often happens with real data.
+Some trends can be observed here, but there are also some exceptions, as it often happens with real data.
 In Table 2, Pasta Group was included into the product Categories.
-In fact, this result can identify consumer buying behavior.
+In fact, this result can help identify the consumer buying behaviour.

 .. figure:: figures/product_pca.png
    :align: center
    :scale: 27%

-   Embeddings of 20 random products projected in 2 dimensions. :label:`productpca`
+   Embeddings of 20 random products projected into 2 dimensions. :label:`productpca`

-PCA was used to visualize the clustering of 20 selected products.
+PCA was performed to visualize the clustering of 20 selected products.
 It was used to show that some products are frequently bought together with the other products.
-Such a clustering was not used explicitly in our model, by an artificial network model is supposed to capture and use it implicitly in order to provide a better prediction.
+Such a clustering was not used explicitly in our model, by an artificial network model is supposed to capture and take it into account implicitly in order to provide a better prediction.
 :math:`F_1` in Figure :ref:`violon` (a) shows that the profiles of all promotions are similar.
-In the perspective of this work, it will be interesting to include weight base on statistic value.
-In Statistic Canada - 2017, only 5% of all promotions are more than 50% promoted, 95% of all promotions are less than 50%.
-Weightings are needed to make the model more robust.
+In the perspective, it would be interesting to include in our model the product weight based on some additional available statistics.
+For example, according to Statistics Canada - 2017, only 5% of all specials had a rebate of 50% and larger, whereas 95% of them had a smaller rebate.
+The use of theses weights could make the model more robust.

-Figure :ref:`violon` (b) indicates that all stores follow the same profiles in the model.
+Figure :ref:`violon` (b) indicates that all stores follow similar profiles in our model.

 .. figure:: figures/violon.png
    :align: center
    :scale: 21%
    :figclass: wt

-   Distribution of :math:`F_1` measures against rebates (a) and stores (b). :label:`violon`
+   Distribution of :math:`F_1` measures against rebates (a), and stores (b). :label:`violon`

-This plot represents the distribution of F1-score results with respect to the promotions and stores.
+This plot presents the distribution of the F1-score results with respect to the promotions and stores.
-We can see the distribution of the promotions and stores are very similar.
+We can observe that the distributions of the promotions and stores are very similar.
 Finally, this plot suggests the absence of the bias for these two model parameters.
-Figure :ref:`productsF1` and Table 3 indicates that the values of :math:`F_1` metric to all products.
+Figure :ref:`productsF1` and Table 3 report the values of the :math:`F_1` metric for the products whose inclusion into the consumer’s basket was either very easy or very hard to predict.
-Some products are easy to predict with the value of :math:`F_1` > 0 and some products are so hard to predict with the value of :math:`F_1` < 0.
-For the first group, they are products included on restriction regimes such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.
+The first group of products includes the articles of restriction regimes such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.

 .. raw:: latex